 - Disabled vehicles must be reported to Parking Services and the University Police Department in person or by phone.
 (Notes left on the vehicle are not acceptable.)

 - A vehicle is only properly parked if it is in a parking space which is defined as a marked area with painted parallel lines on both sides.
 In lots that are not so marked, vehicles must not take up more than one space.

 - All appeals must be filled in writing with the Appeals Board within 10 calendar days from the date of the citation or there shall be no right of appeal.
 The first date counted, in the 10-day rule, is the ticket issuance date.
 All decisions of the Appeals Board shall be final.

-- A parking meter is in violation when the yellow violation flag is displayed or when the red overtime flag is displayed.
+- A parking meter is in violation when the red overtime flag is displayed.